Close Menu

 CAN A CHILD GET SSI BENEFITS IF THEY HAVE OPPOSITIONAL DEFIANT DISORDER?

-If your child has Oppositional Defiant Disorder that interferes with their ability to function for at least twelve months, they may be able to receive benefits through the Supplemental Security Income (SSI) program.
+If your child has Oppositional Defiant Disorder that interferes with their ability to function for at least twelve months, then they may be eligible for Supplemental Security Income (SSI) benefits.

 To win SSI benefits, the income of the child’s parents must not exceed a certain maximum level.
 Income can come from your employer.
 It can also include child support payments and other sources of income.
 You must check with the SSA to figure out if your family meets the income and asset rules.
 You cannot simply assume that you fit their rules, because the rules are complex.